 On February 28, 2024, we entered into a sales agreement (the "TD Cowen Sales Agreement") with Cowen and Company, LLC ("TD Cowen") pursuant to which we may offer and sell, from time to time, through or to TD Cowen, as sales agent or principal, shares of our Class A common stock having an aggregate offering price of up to \$50.0 million, although we may only offer and sell under the TD Cowen ATM Offering up to one-third of the aggregate market value of our Class A common stock held by non-affiliates during any 12 calendar month period pursuant to General Instruction I.B.6 of Form S-3.
 We are not obligated to sell any shares under the TD Cowen Sales Agreement.
 Under the terms of the TD Cowen Sales Agreement, we will pay TD Cowen a commission of 3% of the aggregate proceeds from the sale of shares and reimburse certain legal fees or other disbursements.
-As of June 30, 2024 we have not sold any shares pursuant to the TD Cowen Sales Agreement
+As of September 30, 2024, we have sold 179,400 shares of Class A common stock under the TD Cowen ATM Offering for net proceeds of \$2.5 million, leaving \$47.5 million available to be sold.
+The shares are offered and sold pursuant to the Company's shelf registration statement on Form S-3.
+In no event will we sell Class A common stock under this registration statement with a value exceeding more than one-third of the "public float" (the market value of our Class A common stock and any other equity securities that we may issue in the future that are held by non-affiliates) in any 12-calendar month period so long as our public float remains below \$75 million.